Gianni Infantino

+Giovanni Vincenzo Infantino (born 23 March 1970) is a Swiss-Italian football administrator and the president of FIFA since 2016.
+He has also been an International Olympic Committee member since 2020.

+Following his initial election to the FIFA presidency on 26 February 2016, he was subsequently re-elected on 5 June 2019 and again on 16 March 2023.
+His election to IOC membership took place on 10 January 2020.

+As president of FIFA, he oversaw the 2018 FIFA World Cup in Russia, for which he accepted the Order of Friendship medal given to him by Vladimir Putin.
+He oversaw the 2022 FIFA World Cup in Qatar during which time he defended or minimized controversies surrounding Qatar's human rights record.
+He played a key role in the selection of Saudi Arabia as host of the 2034 FIFA World Cup, as he advocated for a Saudi bid and restricted the hosting eligibility, which reduced the number of potential competing bids.

+Under his leadership, FIFA began engraving Infantino's name on the FIFA Club World Cup trophy.

+In November 2025, he introduced FIFA Peace Prize with the first award slated to be awarded in Washington DC The Award and presumed recipient has drawn criticism, given Trump 'has aggressively campaigned for and carped about' the Nobel Peace prize, both the timing and the optics were remarked upon and 'have fueled questions about the blurring of sport and diplomacy'.

 Early life and education

 Infantino was born on 23 March 1970 in Brig, Switzerland.
-He is a son of Italian immigrant parents from Calabria and Lombardy in Switzerland and owns the citizenship of both countries.
+He is a son of Italian immigrant parents from Calabria and Lombardy in Switzerland and has the citizenship of both countries.
 He studied law at the University of Fribourg.
-He is fluent in Italian, Spanish, French, and German, and also speaks English, Portuguese, and Arabic.
+He speaks French, German and Italian as his first languages, and also speaks Arabic, English, Portuguese and Spanish.

 Career

 Infantino worked as the Secretary General of the International Center for Sports Studies (CIES) at the University of Neuchâtel.

 UEFA

 Infantino started working with UEFA in August 2000 and was appointed as the Director of UEFA's Legal Affairs and Club Licensing Division in January 2004.
 He became Deputy General Secretary of UEFA in 2007 and Secretary General of UEFA in October 2009.
 During his time there, UEFA introduced Financial Fair Play and improved commercial support to smaller national associations.

-He oversaw the expansion of UEFA Euro 2016 to 24 teams and played a role in the conception of the UEFA Nations League and the UEFA Euro 2020, which took place in then 13 (now 11) European nations.
+He oversaw the expansion of UEFA Euro 2016 to 24 teams and played a role in the conception of the UEFA Nations League and the UEFA Euro 2020, which was intended to take place in 13 European nations before the number was reduced to 11.

 In 2015, the Greek government decided to introduce a new sports law in response to the recent scandal and acts of violence and corruption mainly in Greek football.
-Gianni Infantino, as UEFA's general secretary, led the negotiations with the Greek government and supported the Hellenic Football Federation's warning to Greece that it faced suspension from international football for government interference.
+Infantino, as UEFA's general secretary, led the negotiations with the Greek government and supported the Hellenic Football Federation's warning to Greece that it faced suspension from international football for government interference.